10 secrets of the Golden Gate Bridge

 This isn't really a secret: It's easy to walk or bike on the Golden Gate Bridge if you're visiting the San Francisco Bay Area.
 It's also fun to ride the ferry, which is also operated by the Golden Gate Bridge, for a ride across the strait.
 (Just avoid rush hour.)

 There's farm to table cuisine nearby at the Presidio, a former military base turned National Park Service site.
 Chef Traci Des Jardin has opened the Spanish-influenced The Commissary with Eric Minnich as executive chef.
-(A salute to the bridge, the International Orange cocktail is a mix of gin, rosé, pamplemousse, grapefruit bitters and soda.
+(A salute to the bridge, the International Orange cocktail is a mix of gin, rosé, pamplemousse, grapefruit bitters and soda.)